SebastianMeyer1989/UltraPlexer/README.md

 perl multiplexer.pl --prefix prefix1 --action generateCallFile --samples_file /path/to/samplefile/samplefile1.txt --classificationSource random
 ```

 ## Input

 **perl multiplexer.pl**

-The programm itself, called by perl.
+The UltraPlexing algorithm.

 **--prefix prefix1**

-Your chosen name for the UltraPlexer-run.
+Your chosen prefix for the UltraPlexer run.

 **--action classify / generateCallFile**

-The command to classify the long-reads (classify) or to generate an output file from the classified data (generateCallFile).
+The command to classify the long-reads (`classify`) or to generate an output file from the classified data (`generateCallFile`).

 **--samples_file /path/to/samplefile/samplefile1.txt**

-A file containing the isolate ID, the pathway to the illumina_R1.fastq file and the pathway to the illumina_R2.fastq file.
+A tab-separated file containing the isolate ID, the path to the illumina_R1.fastq file, and the path to the illumina_R2.fastq file.
 One line per isolate.
-The three infos seperated by tabs.

 Example:
 ```